idylik/ml_parzen_kernel/README.md

 # Parzen classifier with soft and hard windows (RBF/Gaussian)

-Fundamentals of Machine Learning class (University of Montreal) - Homework 1 Experimentation with the Banknote Authentication Data Set
+Fundamentals of Machine Learning class (University of Montreal) - Homework 1

+Experimentation with the Banknote Authentication dataset